spiral/docs/components/validation.md

 ],
 ```

-Empty conditions is set of rules dedicated to ensure that field value is set.
-Generally speaking you have to include one of this rules into field validations if you do not want to leave field empty.
-Let's try to demonstrate it on example:
+Empty conditions are a set of rules make sure that a field value is set.
+Generally speaking, you have to include one of these rules into the field validations if you do not want to leave the field empty.
+Let's try to demonstrate it below:

 ```php
 public function index()